melecouvreur/climbing-app/README.md

-# Climbing-app
+# BelayMe

 ## Project Description

 ### **The problem**

-Climbers struggle finding consistent belay partners that match their skills, schedule and location.
+Climbers struggle finding consistent belay partners.

 ### **How this app will solve it**

-It will connect fellow climbers based on level, climbing schedule, location and gender
+BelayMe connects climbers based on their level, location, gender and schedule.

 ## Userflow